Sage/streamlinejs/FAQ.md

 ```

 <a name="no-callback-given-error">
-### I'm getting a "callback missing" error.
+### I'm getting a "cannot call F, expecting a function got ..." error.
 What does that mean?

-It means that you are calling a function written with streamline.js and that you either forgot to pass a callback or to
+It means that you are calling a function written with streamline.js and that you forgot to pass a callback.
-enable streamline's _promise_ option.

-If you're calling this function from Streamline code as well and you didn't want promise support, you probably just forgot to add a `_` parameter to your call.
+If you're calling this function from Streamline code, you probably just forgot to add a `_` parameter to your call.

 ``` javascript
 function func(foo, bar, _) {